jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 * Significantly improved overall test coverage, esp. in write-branch.

 * Various minor changes, cleaning and improving code.

+* Finally applied some minor corrections to the XSD file so that KMyMoney files read and written are valid.

+  (Seems obvious, doesn't it?
+Well, it isn't -- cf. the "known issues" part in the sister project's README file for details.)

 ### V. 0.5 &rarr; 0.6
 * Finally added institutions and dependent code in other classes (e.g. `KMyMoney(Writable)Account(Impl)`).